ouchiminh/mine-sweeper/README.md

 ## About this software

 This is an implementation of mine sweeper, traditional video game.
 This is free and unencumbered software released into the public domain.
-For more information, please refer [LICENSE](./LICENSE)
+For more information, please refer to [LICENSE](./LICENSE)

 ## How to play

 1. First, choose size of map and amount of bomb.
 Then type `s j-9 15` if you want map of a-i and 0-8 and 15 bombs.
 2. Now, you can play mine sweeper as usual.
 Open cells with `o <coord[a-i]>-<coord[0-9]>` command, and set a flag with `f <coord[a-i]>-<coord[0-9]>` command.
-3. If you opened all the cell except bombs, program will end.
+3. If you open all the cell except bombs, program will end.

 ### Play example